LogtalkDotOrg/logtalk-for-vscode/README.md

 - **Graceful Fallbacks**: Works even when the language model is unavailable by showing documentation search results

 The chat participant automatically detects your Logtalk version from `$LOGTALKHOME/VERSION.txt` and fetches the corresponding documentation from the Logtalk website.
 Documentation is cached locally and only refreshed when the version changes, ensuring fast responses while staying current.

+### File renaming

+Renaming of Logtalk source files is propagated to `loader.lgt`, `loader.logtalk`, `tester.lgt`, and `tester.logtalk` files in the same directory.
+The propagation is done using a preview dialog to allow the user to review the changes before applying them.

 ### Virtual workspaces support